-- | Each posts receives on average 9-10 comments
+- | Each posts receives 9-10 comments on average

-- | Thousands and thousands of backlinks (gained over 5 yrs)
+- | Thousands and thousands of backlinks gained over 5 yrs

-- | Recognized top blogger by AdAge Power 150, Content Marketing Institute, SmartBrief, Alltop and more
+- | Recognized top blogger by AdAge Power 150, CMI, SmartBrief, Alltop + more

-- | And most important, he can attribute revenue growth to his consistent and frequent blogging activity
+- | And most important, attributing revenue growth to his consistent + frequent blogging

 Even the best don’t always get it right.

-In Drew’s case, if he ever attempted to export the data of the blog and put it under the domain of his agency web site, all of the search results that are delivering these amazing statistics would vanish in a blink.
+In Drew’s case, if he ever attempted to export his blog’s data and put it under the domain of his agency website, all of the search results that are delivering the high traffic and amazing statistics that he claims would vanish in a blink.

-A checklist for success.
+A checklist for Content Marketing success.

-- Stop, step back and define a clear strategy on what you want to accomplish online.
+| Define a clear strategy on what you want to accomplish online

-| Build your web site AND your blog under one domain.
+| Build your web site + your blog under one domain

-| Integrate a Subscribe link to your blog—Not just an RSS feed.
+| Integrate a Subscribe link to your blog—Not just an RSS feed

 | Have social icons that link to your unique social channels

-| Avoid creating or sharing content that’s all about you.
+| Avoid creating or sharing content that’s all about you

-| Demonstrate the walk you talk by example.
+| Demonstrate the walk you talk by example

 | Don’t repeat yourself with one great sentence, theme or thought

-| Integrate a subscription to a your email Newsletter in your blog.
+| Integrate a subscription to your email Newsletter in your blog

 Like never before, the Kimono is always open.